KaiyuanHu/Statoil-C-CORE-Iceberg-Classifier-Challenge/proposal.md

 ### Problem Statement

 This is icberg/ship binary image classification problem.
 Since this is an ongoing competition state on Kaggle, this problem does not be solved.
-This is a binary image classification problem, the best result up-to-date on Kaggle have 0.1029 log score and the 20th best result on Kaggle have 0.1463 log score.
-So the performance of the model can be evaluated by log score.
+The input for this problem is images which might be a Iceberg image or a ship image.
+Then we map those inputs to two distinct groups: Iceberg or Ships by using CNN and binary classification method.
+CNN is used to recognize the object inside the image and the binary classification method is used to classify the object.
+The output for this algorithm should be the probabity that for each input image whether it contains an iceberg or a ship.

 ### Datasets and Inputs